 The turquoise waters of Wallis Lake make it the most picturesque and widely enjoyed waterway of the Barrington Coast.
-An iconic landmark, Wallis Lake comes alive in the summer months with boaters, fishers, paddlers and swimmers joining the dolphins, rays and turtles that call this lake home.
+The lake surface is almost 100 square kilometres and it's an iconic landmark.
+It comes alive in the summer months with boaters, fishers, paddlers and swimmers joining the dolphins, rays and turtles that call this lake home.

 Hire a barbecue boat in Forster

 Fully equipped for your movie star moment afloat with comfy leather seating, shade cover, swim ladder, safety gear, Weber barbecue, icebox, bluetooth stereo plus chaise lounges for your Instaworthy photos.
 Jealous yet?

 The famous Aussie tinny but upgraded for your fishing pleasure with open cabin or half cabin.
 Feeling fancy?
 Then try the luxury runabout with 40Hp engine, shade canopy, bluetooth stereo, padded leather seats, swim ladder and that must-have accessory… the GPS fish finder.

 Hire a cruiser in Forster

 If you have your boating licence then this is the ultimate upgrade for your day on Wallis Lake.
 From Boatshed Number One try their new 10 metre luxury Bayliner Cruiser for hire and small group private charters.
 Or maybe you'll like millionaire feel of the Quintrex 510 Cruiseabout from Waterline Boathouse, with 100Hp engine, windshield, canopy, swivel seats plus padded seats in the bow for those super-splashy moments your kids will love.
 BYO designer sunnies.

 Hire see-through kayaks, pedal boats or stand up paddle boards